-- It is most important to take ECPs as soon as possible after unprotected sex, within 120 hours (5 days). - For progestin-only ECP (dedicated product): When possible, it is preferable to take 2 pills at the same time within 120 hours of unprotected sex.
-An alternative is to take the two pills 12 hours apart, both within 120 hours of sex.
-(If a dedicated product has the total dose in 1 pill, take 1 pill within 120 hours of unprotected sex.) - For combined oral contraceptives (COCs): take 1 dose of 0.1 mg ethinyl estradiol plus 0.5 mg levonorgestrel followed by a second identical dose 12 hours later. - If vomiting occurs within 2 hours of taking ECPs, take another dose as soon as possible.
+- For progestin-only ECP (dedicated product): When possible, take 2 pills at the same time within 120 hours of unprotected sex, or take 1 pill within 120 hours and 1 pill 12 hours later. - For combined oral contraceptives (COCs): 1 dose of 0.1 mg ethinyl estradiol plus 0.5 mg levonorgestrel followed by a second identical dose 12 hours later. - If vomiting occurs within 2 hours of taking ECPs, take another dose as soon as possible.
 If vomiting occurs after 2 hours, no additional dose is needed. - To reduce nausea, take the tablets after eating or use anti-nausea medication. - Do not to take any extra ECPs unless vomiting occurs.
 More pills will not decrease risk of pregnancy.